Sabellians taught a single divine mind in God.

 Athanasius was not a Trinitarian.
 He was a Unitarian.

-PURPOSE: The Trinity doctrine was adopted by the church at the conclusion of the fourth-century ‘Arian’ Controversy.
-However, over the last 100 years, scholars have uncovered that the traditional account of how it came that the church accepted this doctrine is grossly inaccurate.
-Different articles in this series discuss different critical errors in the traditional narrative.
-The present article addresses the misconception that Athanasius was a proponent of scriptural orthodoxy.
-It shows that he was a Sabellian and not a Trinitarian, meaning that he believed that the Father and Son are one and the same Person; a theology that had already been denounced as heretical in the preceding century.
+The church adopted the Trinity doctrine at the conclusion of the fourth-century ‘Arian’ Controversy.
+However, over the last 100 years, scholars have discovered that the traditional account of how and why the church accepted this doctrine is grossly inaccurate.
+Several articles in this series discuss different critical errors in the traditional account.

 Authors

-This article quotes from the world-class specialists in the fourth-century Arian Controversy.
+This article quotes from the world-class specialists in the fourth-century Arian Controversy

 Hanson Lecture – An informative 1981 lecture by R.P.C.
 Hanson on the Arian Controversy.